Sichuan-Style Shaokao (Chinese BBQ, 烧烤)

 In Sichuan, there is certainly no shortage of Muslim street grillers with their meat-laden carts and crusty rounds of nang bread.
 But there is also a more localized style of chuan, or skewers, that features less lamb and more chicken parts and vegetables.
 That’s just a generalization, however, because if you walk into a modern shaokao joint in Chengdu, sometimes you’ll be ordering from a menu, but sometimes you’ll be greeted with case after refrigerated case of marinated animal and plant bits threaded onto skewers, waiting for you to choose them, place them on your tray, and deliver them to the BBQ masters, who will grill them up to order.

-After we chose our skewers from the cases, they were grilled to order, including chicken bits, chicken skin, squid, sausage, tofu, zucchini, eggplant, corn… Notice the very small pieces and thin cuts
+After you choose your skewers from the cases, they are grilled to order, including chicken bits, chicken skin, squid, sausage, tofu, zucchini, eggplant, corn… Notice the very small pieces and thin cuts

 Once you’ve decided on your shaokao spice, you need to decide how to apply it.
-You can simply sprinkle the spice over the skewers before, during and after cooking.
-Or you can marinate them first, for a double whammy of flavor, which is what I recommend.
+You can simply sprinkle the spice over the skewers before and during cooking.
+Or you can marinate them first, for a double whammy of flavor, which is what I recommend for meat and other proteins.
 Mix some shaokao spice with neutral oil and possibly some soy sauce and sesame oil and marinate the skewers in it.
 Then hit them again during or after grilling.

 Meat/Fish Chuan (Skewers)